skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

 ## Decompressing the file

-1. After downloading the game from the homebrew developer's website, you find that the game is compressed as a `.7z` file.
+1. After downloading the game from the homebrew developer’s website, you find that the game is compressed as a `.7z` file.

 1. Decompress the `.7z` file.